cockroachdb/docs/advisories/index.md

 title: Technical Advisories
 summary: Advisories about important security and stability aspects of CockroachDB.
 toc: true
+index: true
 docs_area: releases
 ---

 Technical advisories report major issues with CockroachDB that may impact security or stability in production environments.

 Users are invited to evaluate advisories and consider the recommended mitigation actions independently from their version upgrade schedule.

+{% assign advisories = site.pages | where_exp: "advisories", "advisories.path contains 'advisories'" | where_exp: "advisories", "advisories.title != page.title" %}

 <table style=>
 <colgroup>